percona/everest-doc/docs/quickstart-guide/qs-overview.md

 1. Install [curl](https://everything.curl.dev/get){:target="_blank"}.

 2. Set up a Kubernetes cluster.

+     ??? info "note"
          Percona Everest assists with installing all the necessary operators and required packages, but does not deploy a Kubernetes cluster.

     We recommend setting up Percona Everest on the Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE).